Danny Lomax: Paternity reveal

 Kieron Richardson (pictured) portrays Ste Hay, who was revealed to be Danny's son.

 In August 2013, Danny was revealed to be the father of established character Ste Hay (Kieron Richardson).
 This was not revealed to viewers before the airing of the episode, which saw Ste's partner Doug Carter (P. J. Brennan) phone Ste's father, who is revealed to be Danny.
 Billington was "absolutely thrilled" by this development as he believed that Ste was a great character that had a lot of stories revolving around him.
 He also believed that Richardson was a fantastic actor who he liked working with and that the storyline was a big opportunity, which he was enjoying.
 Billington added that he finally felt that he now belonged more at Hollyoaks due to now having a "pretty big storyline".
 He believed that the reveal would be a surprise to viewers and was happy that the audience found out before the other characters did, joking that viewers would be "screaming at the screen" due to the suspense.
 Billington had been aware "since the beginning" that Danny being revealed as Ste's father would be one of the developments for his character.

 Speaking of Danny's backstory, Billington revealed that Danny had been trying to get in touch with Ste for years but was prevented by Ste's mother Pauline Hay (Pauline Hay), who "had her own reasons" for doing so.
 He revealed that Danny feels guilty for missing so much of his sons life, with the actor believing that Danny would have been a good father to Ste and might have kept him out of the trouble that he got into.
-Billington revealed that whilst Danny knows that he has a son in the village, he initially does not know it Ste after meeting him.
+Billington revealed that whilst Danny knows that he has a son in the village, he initially does not know that this son is Ste until after meeting him.
 The actor teased that the eventual reveal would be "dramatic and fun to watch", adding, "It's going to be a massive thing for Ste's character, because he's never met his dad before.
 Plus, with his mum dying recently, he's completely alone at the moment.
 The realisation that Danny is his dad, whenever that happens, will be a really great moment for both characters."
 Billington hoped that Danny would be able to take a "fatherly role" to Ste once the truth is revealed.